Fohdeesha/lab-docu/docs/fcx.md

 ```
 write memory
 ```

-## Noise Tips (ICX6610)
-The ICX66610 power supply bricks came in 3 revisions: A, B, and C. These will have an affect on how loud the switch is.
-Generally with an A revision PSU anywhere, even combined with a B or C revision in the other PSU slot, the PSU fans will run louder.

-The switch will be much quieter if you can find and run B and/or C revision bricks.
-There's no difference noise wise between B and C. Most sellers do not list the revision so you have to check the ebay pictures [for the revision marking.](https://fohdeesha.com/data/other/brocade/psu-rev.jpg)

-Also, it seems the PSU and fan tray position also affect fan speed.
-If you are running 1 PSU and fan tray, position them in the furthest left slots, when looking at the switch from the rear.
-If you have 2 PSUs and 1 fan tray, position the fan tray in the furthest left fan tray slot when looking at the rear of the switch.

 ## SFP/Optics Information
 Brocade does not restrict the use of optics by manufacturer, they'll take anything given it's the right protocol.
 However optical monitoring information is disabled unless it sees Brocade or Foundry optics.